Convert Outdoor Light to Solar – 3 Easy Ways With Diagrams

 - The easiest conversion to implement.
 Does not require any cable changes.

 - Flexibility.
-A solar-driven AC power grid outdoors can be used for more than just lighting.
+An outdoor solar-driven AC power grid can be used for more than just lighting.

 - Higher initial cost due to the inclusion of an inverter.